Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 11 – as of September 2025Access to AWS, Google Cloud (GCP), Azure, Oracle, and IBM.
+Direct Cloud On-RampsOver 11 – as of September 2025Access to AWS, Google Cloud (GCP), Microsoft Azure, Oracle Cloud, and IBM Cloud.

-Power Cost0.16 EUR/kWh – as of September 2025Nuclear-heavy mix ensures stable pricing and low carbon intensity.
+Power Cost0.16 EUR/kWh – as of September 2025Nuclear-heavy generation provides a stable and low-carbon energy profile.

-Disaster RiskLow (2.7/10) – as of September 2025Stable environment with localized flood risks as a concern.
+Disaster RiskLow (2.7/10) – as of September 2025Geologically stable environment with localized flood risks in specific basins.

-Sales Tax20% VAT – as of September 2025Turnover tax applied to services and infrastructure.
+Sales Tax20% VAT – as of September 2025Standard turnover tax applied to services and infrastructure deployments.

 Network & Connectivity Ecosystem

-France is a powerhouse for network infrastructure, functioning as the primary gateway between submarine cable systems and terrestrial European fiber paths.
-If you manage global traffic, the interconnection density here is difficult to beat.
+France is a powerhouse for network infrastructure, functioning as the primary transit point for data traveling from North America and Asia into Europe.
+If you are managing global traffic, the interconnection density here is difficult to beat.

 Carrier Density & Carrier Neutrality: France hosts a mature market with over 60 carriers as of September 2025.
-The majority of facilities are strictly carrier-neutral, ensuring competitive pricing and diverse routing options for specific enterprise requirements.
+The majority of facilities are strictly carrier-neutral, ensuring that enterprises can manage their requirements with diverse routing and competitive pricing.

-Direct Cloud On-Ramps: The market provides over 11 direct cloud on-ramps as of September 2025.
-This enables low-latency connectivity to AWS, Google Cloud (GCP), Microsoft Azure, Oracle Cloud, and IBM Cloud.
+Direct Cloud On-Ramps: Over 11 direct on-ramps exist as of September 2025.
+This enables high-speed, private connectivity to AWS, Google Cloud (GCP), Microsoft Azure, Oracle Cloud, and IBM Cloud.

-Internet Exchange Points (IXPs): France-IX is the dominant exchange, providing massive peering opportunities in Paris and Marseille to reduce latency across the Mediterranean and Atlantic.
+Internet Exchange Points (IXPs): France–IX is the dominant exchange, facilitating massive peering opportunities in Paris and Marseille to reduce latency across the Mediterranean and Atlantic.

-Bare Metal: High-performance dedicated hardware is readily available from major regional and global providers, including Hivelocity and OVHcloud as of September 2025.
+Bare Metal: High-performance dedicated hardware is readily available from major providers, including Hivelocity and OVHcloud as of September 2025.

 Power Analysis

-Average Cost Of Power: Industrial electricity is approximately 0.16 EUR/kWh as of September 2025.
+Average Cost Of Power: Industrial electricity averages 0.16 EUR/kWh as of September 2025.
 This pricing is competitive within Western Europe and provides a predictable cost structure for large-scale colocation users.
-The energy mix of 68% nuclear and 22% renewables is a major advantage for companies with strict carbon-reporting goals.
+The energy mix of 68% nuclear and 22% renewables is a significant advantage for companies with strict carbon reporting goals.

 Power Grid Reliability: The French grid is resilient and well-engineered.
-Major data center corridors utilize redundant, multi-substation support to maintain high uptime standards even during peak demand.
+Major data center corridors utilize redundant, multi-substation support to maintain high uptime standards even during peak demand periods.

 Market Access, Business & Tax Climate